NLion74/Matrix-Notifier/README.md

 ## Issues

 Matrix-Notifier probably contains a lot of bugs.
-So if you encounter a bug, please consider opening an issue or contact me directly.
+So if you encounter a bug, please consider opening an issue or contacting me directly.
 For the latter take a look at the [Contact Section](#Contact).

 ## Contact
 If there are any questions regarding this project, feel free to contact me over any platform listed on https://nlion.nl/.